Assassination of Guillem Agulló: After the trial

-In 2005, Cuevas was arrested during "Operación Panzer" for being a member of the neo-nazism group Frente Antisistema (FAS).
+In 2005, Cuevas was arrested during "Operación Panzer" for being a member of the neo-Nazism group Frente Antisistema (FAS).
 The Guardia Civil found 40 bracelets with Nazi swastikas, one knife with Nazi symbols, and brass knuckles.

 In 2007, Pedro Cuevas was a candidate for the municipal elections for Alianza Nacional (a far-right party) in Chiva, where he only earned 23 votes.

 Legacy and political significance

-Guillem Agulló has become a symbol of anti-fascism and anti-racism in Spain.
+Guillem Agulló has become a symbol of anti-fascism and anti-racism in the Catalan Countries.
 Multiple homages have happened.
 Several demonstrations commemorate the anniversaries of his assassination.
 Several streets have been named after him: in Vic, Barcelona, Valencia, Vilassar de Dalt and Burjassot.
 The Corts Valencianes created the Guillem Agulló Prize to commemorate «the prominent people and initiatives in the fight against xenophobia, racism, and hate crimes».
 In 2019 the Senate of Spain approved the creation of the Guillem Agulló fund to help the families of victims of hate crimes.